Who We Are

 Marc Mayer is an independent curator, educator, and arts administration professional and has worked at institutions including the Asian Art Museum, Art21, the New Museum, and the Museum of Modern Art.
 He has spent much of his professional career cultivating new and existing audiences through innovative programming aimed to connect art, ideas, and people.
 A New Yorker, born and raised, Marc moved to San Francisco in 2011 and has not looked back.
 He has organized exhibitions, projects, and programs with artists including Jean Shin, Carrie Mae Weems, Sanaz Mazinani, Ranu Mukherjee, Mark Bradford, Young-Hae Chang, Heavy Industries, Saya Woolfalk, Lee Mingwei, Toyin Ojih Odutola, Mark Dion, and Ala Ebtekar.
 It is with great excitement that he lends his expertise to support Southern Exposure’s mission and work.

-Nicole Avril, Board Member
+Christy Chan, Board Member

-Susan Krane, Board Member
+Susan Krane, Treasurer

 Susan Krane is a nonprofit consultant with expertise in organizational change, strategic initiatives, capacity building, and financial stabilization.
 She has strong experience with cross-disciplinary approaches to the arts, cultural and social issues, and with catalyzing community partnerships.
 Her deep personal commitment to fostering inclusive civic dialog and social change runs throughout her prior work as a museum director and curator.
 Krane has served as Executive Director of the Working Assumptions Foundation, the San Jose Museum of Art, the Scottsdale Museum of Contemporary Art and the University of Colorado Art Museum.
 She was a curator at the High Museum of Art and the Albright-Knox Art Gallery and a fellow at Walker Art Center.
 Krane has authored numerous publications, organized over 60 major exhibitions, ranging from Flip a Strip (an architectural competition on the adaptive reuse of strip malls) to Your Mind, This Moment: art and the practice of attention.
 She has served on the faculties of SUNY Buffalo, Emory University and the University of Colorado at Boulder.
 She received her BA from Carleton College; MA from Columbia University; and MBA from the University of Colorado.
 She is an associate with ELEVEN+, an international curatorial collective; a volunteer for Chapter 510, a writing center for youth in Oakland; and a poet on the side.

-Salar Mameni, Board Member
+Ranu Mukherjee, Board Member

-Brian Singer, Board Member
+Hope Mohr, Board Member